 A tribute to James Brown, one of my greatest heroes and certainly a major influence, not least on my dancing.
-This was written on Christmas day, after I heard that the Godfather had passed away, in between basting the turkey and preparing the veg.
+This was written on Christmas Day, in between basting the turkey and preparing the veg.

 For a guy well past his best work prior to his demise on 25 December 2006, James Brown’s death was quite upsetting.
 But then no one was going to steal the stage from him.
 Not even Jesus.

 I still remember seeing/hearing him for the first time as a clueless, excited little seven year old settling down to watch the then-latest instalment of Rocky IV and being blown away by this larger than life thunderball decked out in stars and stripes – no doubt a key influence (besides the imperious figure of Muhammed Ali) on the braggadocio character Apollo Creed.
 Even through the jingoistic hokum Living in America you just couldn’t help but wonder at “The Godfather of Soul”, “The Hardest Working man in Showbusiness”, “Mr Please Please”…or whatever else he saw fit to proclaim himself.